-- Red Onions - It’s important to use red onions because of their potent, bitter flavor.
+I use red onion because of its potent, bitter flavor.
 However, if you’re in a pinch, yellow onions are an adequate substitute.

-- Lamb - It can be shoulder or leg meat.
-As long as it’s 2 pounds and cubed, it will work for this recipe.
+Shoulder or leg meat work best.
+As long as it’s 2 pounds of boneless meat and cut into cubes, it will work for this recipe.

 - Sauté the ingredients.
 Start by heating up the butter and oil in the tagine.
 Then, stir in the almonds until they’re golden.
 Once golden, add the diced onions and garlic, stirring frequently.

 Aftew a few minutes, add the ginger paste, saffron threads, cinnamon sticks and coriander seeds.
 Next, add the cubed pieces of lamb and stir everything together and continue to sauté for approximately 4 minutes.

 - Add water.
 Pour enough water into the tagine to cover the meat.
 Bring the mixture to a boil before reducing the heat and letting it simmer until the meat is tender.
 This should take about 1 hour.

 - Add the aromatics.
 After letting the meat simmer for an hour, add the dates, apricots and orange peel.
 Stir everything together in the tagine and simmer for another 20 minutes.
 Enjoy the mouthwatering smells filling your kitchen!

 - Stir in the honey.
 This step is my favorite, because you get to watch your dish become fully realized!
 After stirring in the honey, simmer for about 10 more minutes.
 After that, your sauce should be syrupy and ready to go.
 If you decide to add ras el hanout, toss it in with the honey.